 Credit: @bristolhillslavenderandflower on Instagram

 Enjoy serene views and endless displays of lavender, dahlias, and peonies at Bristol Hills Lavender and Flower Farm.
 Surround yourself with the aroma of fresh flowers, hues of soft and bold peonies, and views of the rolling Bristol hills while you learn about the farm on a Peony Tour.
 Lay out a blanket and have a picnic surrounded by bright purple lavender or find a spot at one of the tables in the 200-year-old historic barn at one of the farm’s Friday Picnic Nights over the summer.
 Don’t forget to check out Bristol Hills’ shop, flower workshops, wreath classes, and more.
-Bristol Hills Farm opens in summer 2023.
+Bristol Hills Farm is open May-September.

 While you’re in the area visit: Sonnenberg Gardens & Mansion State Historic Park to stroll through flower–filled gardens and tour the magnificent mansion.